mskf3000/Tutorials-and-Cheat-Sheets/Ruby - Installing Ruby from Source on Ubuntu.md

 ***

-*Ruby - Installing Ruby from Source on Ubuntu (c) by Jack Szwergold.
+*Ruby - Installing Ruby from Source on Ubuntu (c) by Jack Szwergold; written September 21, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*